pemo11/xsharpsummit24/Vortrag2_TechnicalDebt/TechnicalDept_Slides_1610_24.md

 - So many metrics, so many numbers
 - The important role of the baseline
 - Analyzing the technical debt in detail
+- Using NDepend with a build server
 - Overview over the NDepend API
 - How to use the NDepend API in simple terms
 - Examples for using the NDepend API

 ---
-## What is technical debt anyway?
+## What exactly is technical?

 - Its not an official term but a metapher
-- There is a very good explanation on Wikipedia
+- There is a good explanation on Wikipedia
-- _Ward Cunningham_ (a "software legend") coined the phrase in 1992 when he was working on a Smalltalk application for a finance company
+- _Ward Cunningham_ (one of the modern "software legends") coined the phrase in _1992_ when he was working on a Smalltalk application for a finance company
 - "Some problems with code are like financial debt.
 Shipping first time code is like going into debt" (Ward Cunningham)
 - Other software legends like _Grady Booch_ and _Martin Fowler_ added their own definitions

 ---
-## A definition of technical debt
+## Some definitions of technical debt

 _Postponing measures to ensure and increase technical quality slows down the development process and increases costs_

 The longer a measure is postponed, the more expensive it will be.

-Technical debts that is not repaid (by fixing it) counts as interest on that debt.
+Technical debts that are not repaid (by fixing it) counts as interest on that debt.

-The metaphor is good for communicating to the management the need for a refactoring.
+The metaphor is good for communicating to the management the need for a refactoring (or more developers).

 In the end its all about money.

 ---
 ## Different kind of technical debts

-_Martin Fowler_ distinguishes two kinds of technical debts:
+_Martin Fowler_ distinguishes two kinds of technical debts

 _Those that you have consciously taken in, for example, to reach a milestone, and those that you have entered into unknowingly_.